 Moving to Cranfield will be an exciting time for you and your family and will require thorough planning to ensure you have the best possible experience.

-Budgeting for your living costs over the course of your studies is an important part of planning for your arrival to the university.
-As well as the tuition fees for your chosen programme of study, you should also consider your living expenses.
-These will include your accommodation fees, food and travel costs, and will vary depending on your lifestyle choices.
+Budgeting for your living costs during your studies is an important part of planning for your arrival at the University.
+As well as the tuition fees, you should also consider your living expenses.
+These will include your accommodation, food and travel costs, and each will vary depending on your lifestyle choices.
 Go to Managing Money for further guidance.

-- We regret that we cannot offer family accommodation to those who would like to bring other family members such as grandparents, or where accompanying children are 18 years old or over.
+We are unable to offer family accommodation to those who would like to bring other family members such as grandparents, or where accompanying children are 18 years old or over.

 Rent (in the Cranfield area):

 - £650 - £800 per month to rent a two bedroom property,

 - £700 - £1000 per month to rent a three bedroom property,